 - 1. Proposals for changes or amendments to these bylaws shall be made in writing to the chair of the Senate who, with the advice and consent of the Senate, shall submit them to the faculty for a vote. - 2.
-Notice of the time and place of voting on proposed amendments to these bylaws must be announced to, and the text of the proposed amendments must be circulated among, the membership at least one week prior to the voting. - 3.
+Notice of the time and place of voting and the text of the proposed amendments to these bylaws must be announced to and circulated among the membership at least one week prior to the voting. - 3.
 Voting on amendments to this constitution or its bylaws shall be by mail or electronic ballot and shall be approved by a two-thirds vote. - 4.
 Each proposed amendment shall state the time at which it is proposed to take effect. - 5.
 With the approval of the president of the university this constitution, with any amendments thereto, shall be in effect.

-(Amended by the Faculty Senate April 29, 1996 and approved by President Taylor June 20, 1996)
+(Amended by the Faculty Senate April 29, 1996, and approved by President Taylor June 20, 1996)